-To use each block drag it from the library and drop on the work area.
+To use each block select it from the drop down menu and it will be dropped on the work area.
 Some blocks are editable inline: the parameter needed can be searched by deleting the text below the icon and the full list of valid values will appear, or searched by starting typing into the field itself.

-When the label is in red, means that the block has no valid values or is incorrectly configured.
+When the block is red, means that the block has no valid values or is incorrectly configured.